chasewoodford/chasewoodford.com_v5/src/blog/audio-codecs-containers-beginners/index.md

 ---

 "I get an error that says: 'PowerPoint cannot insert an audio from the selected file.
 Verify that the necessary codec for this media format is installed, and try again.'
-I've tried on two different computers and I can't get the audio file to play.
+I've tried on two different computers, and I can't get the audio file to play.
 Have you ever run into this before?"

 <div class="text-center"><img class="mw-100 mb-4 shadow border" src="blog-audioCodecsAndContainers-001.png" alt="Windows Media Player codec error message"></div>

 Yes.
 I get this question all the time.
 It comes in various forms.
 How do I open this file in Audacity?
 Why can't Windows Media Player play this file?
 How come I can't play this recording I made on my phone on my desktop?
-In fact, the reason I'm writing this post is because I hear this question so frequently that I want to have a resource I can point people to that will help explain what's going on.
+In fact, the reason I'm writing this post because I hear this question so frequently that I want to have a resource I can point people to that will help explain what's going on.

 It can be puzzling for sure.
 The problem: you have an audio file with an extension that's ubiquitous, though none of the